 These meetings are established by a committee in early winter and a complete list of meetings is mailed to each member in late February or early March.
 In addition, meetings are publicized in the 4-H Newsletter and on this page (above).

 Youth are expected to attend at least three educational meetings throughout the year.
-At least two meetings must be from the list of county-offered educational meetings (unless “out of county” meeting is actual participation in a youth educational event or a youth livestock show) in which case it may replace a county-sponsored meeting.
+At least two meetings must be from the list of county-offered educational meetings (unless “out of county” meeting is actual participation in a youth educational event or a youth livestock show) in which case, it may replace a county-sponsored meeting.
 Members may not use more than two of these types of meetings to substitute for attendance at the regular county-organized meetings.
-Attending a county market animal sale or show or a dairy-related event will not qualify as a Market Animal educational meeting.
-(In other words, you need to participate in the show to get credit for it.
-You will not get credit for watching the show.)
+Attending a county market animal sale or show or a dairy-related event will qualify as a Market Animal educational meeting.
 It is each individual’s responsibility to present proof of participation in an “out-of-county” event to the Market Animal Sale Committee prior to the fair using the Market Animal Participation Verification Form.
 The YQCA (Youth for the Quality Care of Animals) meeting is a required meeting that all youth who wish to sell an animal must attend — no exceptions.
 Youth may not count more than one meeting that does not relate to the species they are exhibiting at the fair.

 Animals Raised at Exhibitor’s Home